arkershaw/sitecheck/README.txt

 	Configuration for the spider and individual modules can be found in "config.py".

 	For site-specific configuration, copy config.py to the output directory specified on the command line.
-The domain and path properties can be specified in the config file and subsequently omitted from the command line.
+The domain and path properties can be specified in the config file and subsequently omitted from the command line (as with resuming a suspended job above).
 This config file will be used instead of the default.
 The custom dictionary file for the spelling module (dict.txt) can also be overridden by copying to the same location.